-Leave it to the mustard people to figure out how the sharp tang of spicy, French mustard could live in harmony with France’s other great treasure, chocolate.
-The great minds at Maille, one of our favorite mustard producers, prove that the two can be a match made in heaven with this odd sounding yet deeply satisfying recipe.
+Leave it to mustard people to figure out how the sharp tang of spicy, French mustard could live in harmony with France’s other great treasure, chocolate.
+The great minds at Maille, one of my favorite mustard producers, prove that the two can be a match made in heaven with this odd-sounding yet deeply satisfying recipe.

 - 1/2 cup salted butter room temperature

 - 3/3 cup confectioners’ sugar

 - 1 1/2 cups all-purpose flour

 - 1 3/4 cup salted mini-pretzels crushed (reserve a few pretzels intact)